neurophysics/DrumsAndBrains/README.md

 2. Spatio-spectral decomposition (SSD): Filters are trained from the listening period to maximize the power of oscillations at the frequencies of the polyrhythm the subjects were listening to.
-Algorithmically, this works by (1) low-frequency band-pass filtering between 0.5 and 2.5 Hz (lf-data), (2) extracting the requested frequencies from the data by fitting sines and cosines at those frequencies (= explicite Fourier transform) and reconstructing with only those frequencies included (entrained-data), (3) common spatial pattern (CSP) of lf-data vs. entrained data.
+Algorithmically, this works by (1) low-pass filtering at 3 Hz (lf-data), (2) extracting the requested frequencies from the data by fitting sines and cosines at those frequencies (= explicite Fourier transform) and reconstructing with only those frequencies included (entrained-data), (3) common spatial pattern (CSP) of lf-data vs. entrained data.

 3. Phase coupling optimization (PCO): Filters are trained from the silence period to maximize the dependence between the phases of neuronal